Posted Tue, July 7, 2020

 - Are you and will you qualify as an Ex-Patriate, Foreign Earned Income Exclusion?

 - What is your current business entity?
 LLC?
 Partnership?
-S Corp?
+S Corp election?

-And these questions are just jumping off points or conversation starters.
+And these questions are just jumping off points or conversation starters for tax planning.
 Your unique situation will take us down various roads, and more questions and answers will come up.
 Also.. and this is important.. we might not arrive at the answer you like or want.
 But it will be accurate nonetheless, and the sooner you have an answer to sooner you can begin warming up to its consequences (good or bad).
-Here is a fillable PDF that you can use to get your tax poop into a planning group-
+Here is a digital form that you can use to get your tax poop into a planning group-

-Other questions that we consider- Should you continue with an LLC or create an S Corp?
+Other questions that we consider- Should you continue with an LLC or leverage an S corporation election?
 What if you maximize your 401k?
 What if your spouse quits?
-What if your W2 job turns into a consulting gig and is now paid as a 1099?
-What if you have both W2 and 1099 income, but the ratio is shifting?
+What if your W-2 job turns into a consulting gig and is now paid as a 1099?
+What if you have both W-2 and 1099 income, but the ratio is shifting?
 Just like Journey, the list goes on and on and on and on..

-We can estimate your 2019 income to provide a very accurate tax consequence expectation come tax time next year.
+We can estimate your current year income and tax planning to provide accurate estimated tax payments that will lessen the tax burden next year.
 Life is all about managing expectations.
 We typically do this twice a year, once in August and once in November.
+Read that again!
+Most CPAs simply hand you a tax return with the next year’s estimated tax payments calculated from historical data.
+Sure, that works if nothing changes.
+But things always change!
 There are two versions of tax planning-

-One is the quickie version.
+One is the simplified version.
 This is usually reserved for taxpayers who want to give us their most recent pay stubs and have us annualize the data.
-If we prepared your 2017 tax returns, then tax planning is already included in your fee.
+If we prepared your prior year tax returns, then tax planning is already included in your fee.

 The other one is the what-if version.
-This is usually reserved for taxpayers who are considering selling a rental, or selling a bunch of employee stock, or some other transaction that could have major tax consequences.
-Our fee is usually around $300 to $400 depending on the complexity of the calculation.
+This is usually reserved for taxpayers who are considering selling a rental, or selling a bunch of employee stock, selling a chunk of their company, or some other transaction that could have major tax consequences.
+Our fee is usually around $300 to $750 depending on the complexity of the calculation.

-If you are an S corporation and you have subscribed to our subscription packages, then tax planning and tax projections are already included in your fee, and is something that we automatically prepare in Q3 and Q4.
+If you are an S corporation and you have subscribed to our subscription packages, then simplified tax planning and tax projections are already included in your fee, and is something that we automatically prepare in Q3 and again in Q4 should the situation require.
 Unpleasant tax news is OK, surprises are bad.

 Estimated Tax Payments

-If you have non W2 income such as dividends, K1 or small business income, you might have to make estimated tax payments.
+If you have non W-2 income such as dividends, capital gains, rental income, K-1 and / or small business income, you might have to make estimated tax payments.
 You make estimated tax payments for two reasons.
 First, to avoid underpayment penalties.
 Second, to help you budget throughout the year.
 We’re all humans first, and savers second.

 As far as underpayment penalties, making estimated tax payments might be required depending on your tax situation.
 Generally speaking, you are required to pay at least 100% of your prior year tax liability or 90% of your current year tax liability whichever is lower.
 And if you earn over $150,000, you must pay 110% of your prior year tax liability.